 Evan committed to Ohio State University.
 He excelled in his three years there winning a laundry list of awards, including the prized John Wooden Award.
 He declared for the 2010 NBA Draft.
 The Philadelphia 76ers took him with the second pick.
 He played four years in Philly, establishing himself as a solid pro.
 After a troubled stint in Indiana with the Pacers, Evan continued looking for an NBA home.
 He proved once more his value in Boston and earned a four-year $70 million contract to play for the Portland Trailblazers.

-- In his junior year at OSU, Evan won the Wooden, Naismith, Robertson, Fox Sports, NABC, TSN, and AP Player of the Year awards, nearly sweeping all of the major players of the year awards
+In his junior year at OSU, Evan won the Wooden, Naismith, Robertson, Fox Sports, NABC, TSN, and AP Player of the Year awards,nearly sweeping all of the major player of the year awards